I make videos for my YouTube channel, which has over 1000 subscribers.

 "They produce a clarity of voice while giving it both warmth and presence.
 Condenser microphones are the industry standard for voice actors."
 1

-Another advantage of this sensitivity is you don't have to get too close.
-It's easier to talk or sing for long periods if you can be a few feet away from the mic.
+Another advantage of this sensitivity is you don't have to get too close to the mic.
 If you plan to make YouTube videos or get into podcasting or voiceover work, a condenser mic with its clarity and range may seem like the best option.

 Different Types of Microphones